anroots/pgca/README.md

 - has blank line between summary and description
 - summary is in present / imperative form
 - has ticket reference in commit message
+- line contains trailing whitespace at the end of the line
+- message contains two consecutive whitespaces between words (allowed for formatting lists)

 http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html